 Kenya is party to the 1951 and the 1969 OAU Conventions and has passed a law in 2006 that is currently under review.
 The main limitation to the refugee's rights touches upon their freedom of movement as per the encampment policy and the December 2014 security law.
 Although the Court stated that it is unconstitutional to limit the movements of refugees for security considerations, the Government has not relinquished these restrictions and continues to consider that all refugees should reside in the camps.
 Camp based refugees and asylum-seekers therefore require movement passes to leave the camps and new arrivals who register in the urban centres are asked to relocate to the camps.
 The Government has not yet put in place an effective exemption process.
-Persons of concern are regularly taken to Court for residing outside the camps.
-The suspension of the registration process in Dadaab since mid-2015 does not enable the new arrivals in Dadaab to enjoy their right to seek asylum.
+Persons of concern are regularly taken to Court for residing outside the new arrivals in Dadaab to enjoy their right to seek asylum.
 Recognized refugees are entitled to work in Kenya.
 While the issuance of business licenses is relatively easy to obtain, refugees face serious administrative constraints and delays to get work permits.